 How much will I be paid for working overtime?

-An agreement might provide, for example, that the employee will be paid at time-and-a-half for overtime up to a certain number of hours on a given day, and then double-time for any additional overtime on that day.
+For example, an agreement might provide that the employee will be paid at time-and-a-half for overtime up to a certain number of hours on a given day, and then double-time for any additional overtime on that day.

 Higher rates for overtime are sometimes referred to as “penal” rates.